 Are you required to submit a data management plan (DMP) to a funder?
 Are you looking to create a data management plan and aren’t sure where to start or what to include?
 This session will run through the components of a good data management plan and introduce the DMPTool, an online (and MIT-customized) tool for crafting funder-specific data management plans.
 Slides from the latest Data Management Plans and DMPTool (pdf).

 - Data Management: File Organization

 Do you struggle with organizing your research data?
 This workshop teaches practical techniques for organizing your data files.
 Topics include: file and folder organizational structures and file naming.
-Slides from the latest Data Management File Organizations (pdf) plus File Naming and Organizing Worksheet (rtf).
+Slides from the latest Data Management File Organizations (pdf) plus materials to help you establish your file organization system.